ManGregory128/website/content/about/index.md

 ### Additionally:
 * Git and Github
 * Developing and working in Teams
-* Adapting and using already-written Codebases
+* Adapting from and using large Codebases
 * Microsoft Office ([ict Europe](http://www.icteurope.gr/index.php?lng=cy) Qualifications)
 * Critical Thinking
 * Fluent in both English and Greek